Chart Color Schemes

 Sunnybank is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Sunnybank's population is diverse, with 59.9% speaking a language other than English at home and 58.9% born overseas.
-Christianity is the predominant religion, practiced by 35.7%.
-Buddhism, at 8.0%, is overrepresented compared to Greater Brisbane.
+Sunnybank has a population where 59.9% speak a language other than English at home, and 58.9% were born overseas.
+Christianity is the dominant religion in Sunnybank, with 35.7%.
+Buddhism, however, is more prevalent here compared to Greater Brisbane, comprising 8.0% of Sunnybank's population.

 Frequently Asked Questions - Diversity